 The HIPAA Security Rule establishes national standards to protect individuals’ electronic personal health information that is created, received, used, or maintained by a covered entity.
-The Security Rule requires appropriate administrative, physical and technical safeguards to ensure the confidentiality, integrity, and security of electronic protected health information.
+The Security Rule requires appropriate administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and security of electronically protected health information.

 What parts of the Security Rule are concerned with data encryption?

-In Subpart C of part 164, there is specific language to address the required technical controls to protect “electronic protected health information” or ePHI.
-There are two standards that deal with encryption in particular.
-In both cases, the encryption implementation spec is “addressable” and not “required”.
+In Subpart C of part 164, there is a specific language to address the required technical controls to protect “electronic protected health information” or ePHI.
+There are two HIPAA encryption standards in particular.
+In both cases, the encryption implementation spec is “addressable” and not “required.”